open-telemetry/opentelemetry-rust/opentelemetry/README.md

 ## Overview

 OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data such as traces, metrics, and logs.
-Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like [Jaeger] and [Prometheus], as well as commercial offerings.
+OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like [Jaeger] and [Prometheus], as well as commercial offerings.

-OpenTelemetry is not an observability backend like Jaeger, Prometheus, or other commercial vendors.
+OpenTelemetry is *not* an observability backend like Jaeger, Prometheus, or other commercial vendors.
 OpenTelemetry is focused on the generation, collection, management, and export of telemetry.
 A major goal of OpenTelemetry is that you can easily instrument your applications or systems, no matter their language,